Georgia Bonesteel

-Georgia Bonesteel (née Jinkinson; born July 21, 1936) is an American quilter.
+Georgia Anne Bonesteel (née Jinkinson; born July 21, 1936) is an American quilter.
 She is the author of several books about quilting, as well as the former host of multiple television programs about quilting, most notably Lap Quilting with Georgia Bonesteel.
 She has been credited with inventing "lap quilting".

 Early life and career

 Bonesteel was born Georgia Anne Jinkinson in Sioux City, Iowa, to Earl Jinkinson, a lawyer, and his wife Virginia.
 She has a sister, Jill Moore.
 She learned to sew by watching her mother, who sewed in order to save money on clothes.
 She attended Iowa State University and Northwestern University, receiving a bachelor's degree in home economics from Northwestern.
 One of her first jobs was working for Marshall Field's designing store window displays.
 She moved to New Orleans in 1969, by which time she was able to concentrate on sewing, her favorite pastime.

 Quilting career

 In New Orleans, Bonesteel auditioned for the role of a seamstress on the Terry Flettrich Show, and won, beating 20 other women in doing so.
 One day, when the show was out of ideas, Bonesteel decided to make a patch quilt out of scrap material, which began her career in quilt making.
 In 1969, Bonesteel won an audition with Sears & Roebuck to appear on the TV show Sewing is Fun.
 In 1972, Bonesteel moved to Flat Rock, Henderson County, North Carolina with her family, where she began working at Connemara Farms, part of the Carl Sandburg Home National Historic Site.
 At Connemara, Bonesteel worked in Sandburg's upstairs workroom.
 While working there, she got the idea of making a quilt to serve as a backdrop for presentations there.

 In 1982, Bonesteel opened a quilt store in the corner of Bonesteel's Hardware and Gifts, a hardware store in Hendersonville, North Carolina run by her husband.
 In 1985, she was one of five judges at that year's Woodlawn Needlework Exhibition at Woodlawn Plantation.
 In 2005, with her son Paul, Bonesteel produced the documentary The Great American Quilt Revival.
 She has served as president of the International Quilt Association and was the founding president of the Western North Carolina Quilters Guild.